 What is environmental impact and how is it measured?

-You can think of your environmental impact as the affect your actions – including things you do, produce, or use – have on our planet.
-Everyday we can negatively impact our physical environment in many ways through waste and pollution, burning fossil fuels, and using natural resources.
+You can think of your environmental impact as the effect your actions – including things you do, produce, or use – have on our planet.
+Every day, we can negatively impact our physical environment through waste, burning fossil fuels, and using natural resources at the gas station.
 These impacts drive climate change, so finding ways to minimize our environmental impact is critical for future generations.

 Measuring environmental impact

-You’ll often hear a person or company’s environmental impact discussed in terms of a carbon footprint.
-A carbon footprint measures how our actions generate greenhouse gasses including carbon dioxide, methane, nitrous oxide and other fluorinated gasses.
-Actually measuring this environmental impact is usually done using carbon dioxide (CO2) equivalent, a measurement that allows us to compare things like activities, manufactured products, and even industries.
-Because each of these produce different greenhouse gasses, which have varied impacts, it would otherwise be difficult to compare the impact of one versus another.
+You’ll often hear a person or company’s environmental impact discussed in terms of a “carbon footprint.”
+A carbon footprint measures how our actions generate greenhouse gasses, including carbon dioxide, methane, nitrous oxide, and other fluorinated gasses.
+Measuring this environmental impact is usually done using carbon dioxide (CO2) equivalent, a measurement that allows us to compare things like activities, manufactured products, and even industries.
+Because each of these produces different amounts of greenhouse gasses, which have varied impacts, it would otherwise be difficult to compare the impact of one versus another.

 According to the Environmental Protection Agency (EPA), CO2 equivalent is the number of metric tons of CO2 emissions with the same global warming potential as one metric ton of another greenhouse gas.
 Find additional details about how a CO2 equivalent is calculated.